-Kathleen Gill is a painter and poet based in Ontario, Canada.
-She received a grant to create a series of paintings called “Reserved and Deserved” to reflect the complexities at work in the Canadian far north in isolated and First Nation regions, and to benefit a First-Nation adjacent animal welfare group.
+Kathleen (Katy) Gill is a painter and poet based in Ontario, Canada.
+She received a grant to create a series of acrylic paintings of dogs in their pack called “Reserved and Deserved,” to reflect the complexities at work in the Canadian far north in isolated and First Nation regions, and to benefit a First Nation–adjacent animal welfare group.
 She writes:

 I aim for the series to bring forward the on-going issues regarding feral and semi-feral dogs throughout northern communities, and the resources and education needed to further develop healthy and safe environments between humans and dogs.
 I would like my artwork to have a positive impact on viewers and create an emotional response through subdued color and atmospheric space.

-For Katy’s CAF grant, she made some photo books to give as gifts for those who helped with the dog rescue.
-The book was so popular that she ended up extending the writing of it to share more information about her living experience in the First Nation community and rescuing the dogs, as well as included more photos.
+In addition to enabling Katy to display her paintings (see below), her CAF grant allowed her to make some photo books to give as gifts for those who helped with the dog rescue.
+The book was so popular that she ended up extending the writing of it and including more photos to share additional information about her experience living in the First Nation community and rescuing the dogs.
+In March 2022, Eaglespeaker Publishing published Reserved & Deserved: The Dogs of the Shamattawa First Nation.
+To learn more about Katy’s project, you can listen to her speak on a podcast titled “Seeking opportunities for compassion through creativity with Katy Gill.”
+Katy’s work is available on Instagram @k.t.gill and on her website.
+She writes: